huskydj1/progVisual/README.md

 ## Features in Progress:
 - Implement mainWindow:
-  - Capability of adding/removing variables to track in the main window
+  - Ability to navigate between variables and their observed changes
 - ArrayList
   - Each instance stores history of changes.
-This should be used in paintComponent to create a scrollable log of different states of the ArrayList
+This should be used in mainWindow to create a scrollable log of different states of the ArrayList
-  - Learn about interfaces and how I can use that to add my operations to ArrayList.
-Essentially, people can just modify their ArrayList interface and their program will work the same except now they will have my visuals

-## Future Features:
-- Implement for other data structures:
  - Stack
+ - Deque
  - Queue

-  - Deque
+## Future Features:

 ## "Reach" Features
 - Graphs (+ arranging them as trees, undirected/directed, etc)